-2. Technical and engineering qualifications of the entity or its affiliate, partner, or parent company
+2. Technical and engineering qualifications of the entity or its affiliate, partner, or parent company.

-Duke Energy Corporation is a Fortune 250 company with over \$138 billion in assets and is one of the largest energy holding company in the United States, supplying and delivering energy to approximately 7.6 million electric retail customers in a service territory covering 95,000 square miles located in six states in the Southeast and Midwest, representing a population of approximately 24 million people.).
-Duke Energy owns and operates an extensive network of more than 31,900 miles of high-voltage power lines and associated substations and 49,500 megawatts of generating capacity from a diverse mix of coal, nuclear, natural gas, oil, and renewable resources Duke Energy has over 111 years of experience in siting, designing, constructing, operating and maintaining transmission systems across six states (North Carolina, South Carolina, Indiana, Kentucky, Ohio, and Florida).
+Duke Energy Corporation is a Fortune 250 company with over \$176 billion in assets and is one of the largest energy holding company in the United States, supplying and delivering energy to approximately 8.4 million electric retail customers in a service territory covering 90,000 square miles located in six states in the Southeast and Midwest, representing a population of approximately 27 million people.
+Duke Energy owns and operates an extensive network of more than 31,000 miles of high-voltage power lines and associated substations and over 54,000 megawatts of generating capacity from a diverse mix of coal, nuclear, natural gas, oil, and renewables.
+Duke Energy has over 116 years of experience in siting, designing, constructing, operating and maintaining transmission systems across six states (North Carolina, South Carolina, Indiana, Kentucky, Ohio, and Florida).